-If you have been arrested or are currently under investigation for an internet-related crime, you should enlist the professional help and guidance of a white collar crimes attorney from Berry Law.
+If you have been arrested or are currently under investigation for an internet-related crime, you should enlist the professional help and guidance of a white collar crimes attorney from Berry Law: Criminal Defense and Personal Injury Lawyers.
 A Lincoln internet crimes lawyer will fight to protect your rights and refute these serious allegations.

 Improper Use of a Computer